 The population in Canterbury Bankstown is highly diverse in terms of age, culture, incomes and household size.
 This requires a diverse housing stock to meet the whole of the community's needs.
-Review and update the planning controls to support housing delivery and diversity.
+Review and update the planning controls to support housing delivery and diversity including investigation into unit mix provisions.